Voted Best Therapist in the Triangle

 Mailing Address (This will take you to the wrong building in the complex)

 Raleigh NC 27604

 Head North on Halifax St from Peace St. Take Halifax until the road takes a sharp curve to the right.
 At the curve, continue straight.
 You will see a large parking lot and a brick building in front of you with a sign that reads Pilot Mill.
-Pull straight into the parking lot.
-From the parking lot look for entrance C on the right-hand side of the building and take the elevator to the second floor.
-Exit right out of the elevator and continue halfway down the long hallway.
-Enter Suite 206 on your left and you'll be in my waiting room.
+Pull straight into the parking lot and park in a visitor’s spot.
+From the parking lot, look for entrance A or C on either side of the building and take the stairs or elevator to the second floor.
+Continue halfway down the long hallway.
+Enter Suite 206 and you'll be in my waiting room.